-If you have a child with learning and attention issues, there are many kinds of schools to choose from.
+If you have a child with learning and thinking differences, there are many kinds of schools to choose from.
 The choices can be confusing.
 And the schools may vary widely in what they offer students.

-If there’s a private school near you that specializes in your child’s learning or attention issue, you may want to take a closer look.
+If there’s a private school near you that specializes in your child’s learning or thinking difference, you may want to take a closer look.
 Some people refer to these schools as independent schools for students with learning disabilities.

 What Independent Schools for Students With Learning Disabilities Are

-An independent school for students with learning disabilities is a private school that specializes in serving students with particular learning and attention issues.
+An independent school for students with learning disabilities is a private school that specializes in serving students with particular learning and thinking differences.